Stable and unstable perturbations in universal scaling phenomena far from equilibrium

 The form of the scaling function~(\ref{eq:rate_integral_scaling_fct}) is universal up to an overall constant factor and normalization of the argument, which we subsume into the constants $A$ and $B$.
 Their magnitudes, as well as the universal linear dependence of $\Gamma_S$ on $t^\beta \vpt$, are obtained numerically via a fit of (\ref{eq:rate_integral_scaling_fct}) to the rescaled rate integral, as displayed by the dashed black line in the inset of \rff{fig:lr_scaling_Gamma}.
 We choose $t_i = t_{\mathrm{ref}}$ and for $t\gg t_i$ we find that $A/(Q t_{\mathrm{ref}})^{\beta+1}=(1.10\pm 0.01) \times 10^{-3}$ and $B/(Qt_{\mathrm{ref}})=(1.41\pm 0.05) \times 10^{-3}$ become independent of the choice of $t_{\mathrm{ref}}$ in units of $Q$, with fit errors indicated.
 While the values of $A$ and $B$ depend on the chosen microscopic parameters such as coupling and initial conditions, the amplitude ratio $A/B^{\beta+1} = 20.8\pm 1.2$ is universal.

 From~(\ref{eq:rate_integral_scaling_fct}) we find that for small enough momenta the negative contributions $\sim B\, t$ to the rate integral $\Gamma$ always dominate.
-However, for given momentum $\vpt$ and as time progresses the positive (stable) term $\sim A\, t^\beta \vpt$ will eventually outgrow the negative (unstable) contribution for all non-zero momenta in the scaling regime.
+However, for given momentum $\vpt$ and as time progresses the positive (stable) term $\sim A\, t^{\beta+1} \vpt$ will eventually outgrow the negative (unstable) contribution for all non-zero momenta in the scaling regime.

 \mysection{Conclusion} Our results establish the stability properties of a nonthermal fixed point from first principles by solving for the dynamics of perturbations around it.
 The perturbations turn out to be captured well by a time- and momentum-dependent response rate $\gamma$.
-We uncover that the low-momentum response rate is negative leading to unstable perturbations, while higher momenta are stable.
 Our results demonstrate that $\gamma$ exhibits universal properties and we determine the dynamical exponents, amplitude ratios and scaling functions.
-In particular, $\gamma$ is shown to be a self-similar scaling function of~$\sim t^\beta \vpt$.
-As a consequence, for any non-vanishing momentum $|\mathbf{p}|$, the system shows attractor behavior after~$t \sim 1/|\mathbf{p}|^{1/\beta}$.
+We discover the phenomenon of a scaling instability.
+While the low-momentum response rate is negative leading to unstable perturbations and higher momenta are stable, $\gamma$ is a self-similar scaling function of~$\sim t^\beta \vpt$.
+As a consequence, the system shows attractor behavior after~$t \sim 1/|\mathbf{p}|^{1/\beta}$ for any non-vanishing momentum $|\mathbf{p}|$.
 Since for a system with linear size $L$ the smallest resolved momentum is $\sim 1/L$, measurements in finite systems will always detect attractor properties at late enough times.

 Since the considered universal scaling is known to be present in a wide range of quantum and classical-statistical relativistic as well as non-relativistic many-body systems, our results provide an important ab initio example of the emergence of attractor properties in dynamical scaling phenomena.
 Moreover, the example shows that such ``self-organized'' scaling, in which complexity emerges in a robust way that requires no particular fine-tuning, can be realized in the presence of both stable and unstable directions for the dynamics.
 This opens new perspectives on the underlying mechanisms and scope of models that have a critical point as an attractor.
 Moreover, present-day experimental platforms with ultra-cold quantum gases in the many-body regime can give direct access to these intriguing far-from-equilibrium phenomena.